3 simple steps

 Buy online or speak to one of our expert advisors

-If you have dependants who rely on you financially, putting the right kind of life insurance in place while you’re fit and healthy can bring peace of mind to the whole family.
-Dependants could include your spouse or partner and siblings, but many of us take out life cover for parents, to ensure our children will be protected in the event of our death.
+If you have dependants who rely on you financially, putting the right kind of life insurance in place can bring peace of mind to the whole family.
+Dependants could include your spouse or partner and siblings, but many of us take out life cover as parents, to ensure our children will be protected in the event of our death.

 What is life insurance for parents?